izaakm/workshop-project-organization/slides/03-markdown.md

 # Exercise

-## Add Markdown based formatting to your README
+1. Add Markdown formatting to your README

-...